enginestein/LangBridge/README.md

 # LangBridge

-LangBridge is a language translating framework written in TypeScript for Node.js LangBridge can translate into over 400 languages.
+LangBridge is a language translating framework written in TypeScript for Node.js LangBridge can translate into bunch of well known languages.
 It also has automatic language detection if a language is not specified in the code.

 ### To install Langbridge: